 The following tables provide the volumes and paint processing methods for latex and oil-based paint during the year.
 Descriptions of the processing methods follow the tables.
 Processed volume differs from collected volume because not all paint is processed in the same year that it is collected; the volumes reported as processed in one year may include some paint that was collected at the end of the previous year.
-Due to rounding, the percentages in the processing tables may not equal 100%.
+Due to rounding, percentages may not add up to 100%.